 Written by Paul R. Weldon (2016) this report analyses the 2007, 2010 and 2013 Staff in Australia's Schools (SiAS) survey results to produce profiles of primary and secondary teachers who are working in a library role.
 It compares the findings about numbers of teachers working in a library role with the overall teacher cohort in terms of location, school sector and socio-economic status of schools.
 It also profiles teachers working in a library role in terms of their average age, gender, level of tertiary study and basis of work.
 It makes particular mention of early career teachers in libraries and teachers working out of field in libraries.

-Report: The 2017 Softlink Australian and New Zealand School Library Survey Report
+Report: The 2019 Softlink Australia, New Zealand and Asia-Pacific School Library Survey Report

-Findings from Softlink's 2017 Australian and New Zealand School Library Survey into school library budgets, staffing, library services and trends.
+Findings from Softlink's 2019 Australia, New Zealand and Asia-Pacific School Library Survey into school library budgets, staffing, library services and trends.

 Search our curated collection of research here